Using the NCUA Examiner's Guide as a Resource to Help Your Credit Union

 The NCUA examiner’s guide is a great resource, but it’s big.
 You’re not expected to be an expert on all the material therein.
 Not only that, but your examiners won’t run an exhaustive test of every subject in the book.

 Fortunately, the NCUA examiner’s guide isn’t your only resource.
-Every year, the NCUA releases a letter to credit unions outlining their high-priority focus areas.
-They send out the letter before the start of each year, and you can read it online here.
+Every year, the NCUA releases its supervisory priorities letter in January, which comes out in January.
+The letter outlines their high-priority focus areas.
+You can read the 2025 NCUA Supervisory Priorities Letter online here.

 Next Steps